Agricultural mapping (In Progress)

 Northumberland County is currently reviewing and updating maps and policies related to agricultural land in Northumberland County’s Official Plan.
 Share your feedback as we protect and preserve Northumberland's thriving agricultural landscape.

 After extensive consultation with the community and our partners from 2022 until 2025, the project team has developed an Agriculture Amendment to the County's Official Plan that is now available for online review.
+Please review the draft amendment and bring your questions and feedback to our upcoming Public Meeting on July 29th at 1:30 p.m.

 The purpose of the amendment is to: